neomotion/Dynamic-Brand-Health-Sentiment-Aware-Recommendations/README.md

 **2. Rebuild the Image (Environment Preparation)**

-Since Docker images themselves are usually too large for Git, the user will "re-materialize" the image on their machine using your Dockerfile.
+Since Docker images themselves are usually too large for Git, the user will "re-materialize" the image on their machine using thr Dockerfile.

 docker build -t health-recommender .